gecr07/ActiveDirectoryPT/README.md

 ### Windows Server 2016

-Con la llegada de este SO hubo multiples mejoras en la seguridad como las cuentas ***Group Managed Service Accounts (gMSA)*** que son cuentas de servicio que se usan por ejemplo para correr alguna tarea ( o asi lo entiendo yo )
+Con la llegada de este SO hubo multiples mejoras en la seguridad como las cuentas ***Group Managed Service Accounts (gMSA)*** que son cuentas de servicio que se usan por ejemplo para correr alguna tarea ( o asi lo entiendo yo ).
+Se incorporo la capacidad para migrar a la nube con ayuda de Azure AD Connect.

 > Group managed service accounts (gMSAs) are managed domain accounts that you use to help secure services. gMSAs can run on a single server or on a server farm, such as systems behind a network load balancing or Internet Information Services (IIS) server.
 After you configure your services to use a gMSA principal, password management for that account is handled by the Windows operating system.